Preface

 spec:

-nodeSelector: region == 'Domestic' # This part isn't actually used; I originally designed a domestic aggregation router
+nodeSelector: region == 'Domestic' # This part is not actually used; I originally designed a general aggregation router in the Domestic area

 peerIP: 100.64.0.108